Got questions about Linux Foundation Training? Go to the Training FAQ.

 Certification Exam Basics

 Exams are delivered online and can be taken from anywhere in the world, as long as the Candidate has the minimum equipment required (see What equipment / hardware is required to take the exam?).
 Exam sessions are closely monitored by proctors via audio, video and screensharing feeds.
+(Watch this video from the proctoring provider to get a sense of how the proctoring piece works.)

 *Please note that you will need to enable 3rd-party cookies when you take the Exam.
 These cookies can be disabled as soon as the Exam is completed.